AnthonySuper/AnthonySuper.github.io/blog/_posts/2018-05-24-monads-but-backwards.markdown

 They add the crap we don't want to deal with.
 This might seem pretty useless at first, but there's cases where it's quite nice.
 If you have a function that takes a `Maybe Int`, and in this case you just have an `Int`, you can use `pure` to make things work.
-You're still forcing yourself to deal with the possible non-existance of that value, of course, but if the rest of your program is set up to deal with that, it's a lot easier than re-writing everything for just using an `Int`.
+You're still forcing yourself to deal with the possible non-existence of that value, of course, but if the rest of your program is set up to deal with that, it's a lot easier than re-writing everything for just using an `Int`.
 There's plenty of other cases where this works out as well.

 ### Pick your poison: `liftA2` or `<*>`.